abbyjshen/AOAI-Hack-Pack/README.md

 # AOAI-Hack-Pack
+Reference this page at: [aka.ms/AOAI-Hack-Pack](https://aka.ms/AOAI-Hack-Pack)

 ## Know what you're building?
-Go straight to the Resource Packs
+Go straight to the [Resource Packs](https://aka.ms/AOAI-Hack-packs)🎒

 ## Not sure where to start?
 Check out https://aka.ms/ai-hackathon-starter-kit